octo-technology/OpenTezos/docs/michelson/instructions.md

 #### DIG instruction

-The `DIG` instruction moves the n-th element of the stack to the top of the stack.
+The `DIG n` instruction moves the n-th element of the stack to the top of the stack.

 ![](../../static/img/michelson/michelson_instruction_dig_example.svg)
 <small className="figure">FIGURE 6: Illustration of the `DIG` instruction</small>

 #### DUG instruction

-The `DUG` instruction moves the top element of the stack to the n-th element of the stack.
+The `DUG n` instruction moves the top element of the stack to the n-th element of the stack.

 ![](../../static/img/michelson/michelson_instruction_dug_example.svg)
 <small className="figure">FIGURE 7: Illustration of the `DUG` instruction</small>